ankurkal/sandbox/README.md

 {"id":"2", "firstName":"test", "lastName":"name", "middleInitial":"a", "userType":"PATRON", "dateOfBirth":"1-1-1980"}
 ```

-#### A Few Things to Note
-Notice that we did _not_ pass an id field in the request.
-This is because we want our application to assign users an id, as opposed to the client specifying one on creation.
-We also passed every field, as none are considered optional.
-We will be enforcing this by way of request validation as well.
+---

-## Implementing POST Into `user-middle`
+## Implementing POST Into user-middle

-In order to implement a POST action into user-middle, we need to do several things:
+To implement a POST action into `user-middle`, you'll need to do several things:

-1. Implement a method in our UserService than can create users
+1. Implement a method in `UserService` that can create users.
-2. Create a new POST method in our UserController that can delegate to our UserService class, and respond accordingly.
+2. Create a new POST method in `UserController` that can delegate to the `UserService` class and respond accordingly.
-3. Create unit and integration tests to verify our new functionality
+3. Create unit and integration tests to verify your new functionality.

-### Test Writing and TDD
+### Start With Your Tests

-Now that we know what we need to implement, this is a great time to begin writing some unit and integration tests, and alter them as we work through the exercise.
-As mentioned before, this course will not strictly enforce TDD, though it is the recommended approach.
-If you wish to begin writing tests, we need to cover:
+Now that you know what you need to implement, this is a great time to begin writing some unit and integration tests.
+You can then modify them as you work through the exercise.
+As mentioned before, this course does not strictly enforce TDD (test-driven development), but writing tests first is definitely the recommended approach.

+Here's what your tests will need to cover:

-**Unit Tests**
+* **Unit tests**
-- A test to verify creation of users in our UserService class
+  * A test to verify creation of users in the `UserService` class
-- A test to verify the controller functionality, and resulting 201 response code
+  * A test to verify the controller functionality and the resulting 201 response code

-**Integration Test**
+* **Integration tests**
-- A test to verify that we can successfully create a user by way of RESTful HTTP, and retrieve it after creation
+  * A test to verify that you can successfully create a user by way of RESTful HTTP, and then retrieve it after creation

-We encourage you to start trying to write tests now as a means of verifying that the code you produce is doing what it should do.
-Regardless of when you choose to write tests, there are samples of these tests at the end of this step.
+Take a few minutes to start writing your tests now.
+This will help you to verify that the code you produce is doing what it should do.
+Regardless of when you choose to write tests, you can see examples of these tests at the end of this README, as well as in the end project in STS.

-### Modifying the UserService
+### Modify the UserService

-First, we need to implement a method that can create Users in our UserService.
-It must do the following:
+Right now the `UserService` class only has a method for retrieving users.
+You need to implement a new method that can create users.
+It should do the following things:

-1. Accept all the details of a User needed for creation as parameters
+1. Accept as parameters all the details needed to create a user.
-2. Generate a unique id to assign to the new user
+2. Generate a unique `id` to assign to the new user.
-3. Create the new user, and return it
+3. Create the new user and then return it.

+#### Add a UserDetails Class

-This offers a unique challenge due to how our User object is currently implemented.
-It is immutable, and offers no setters for setting an ID.
-In order to get around this, we decided to separate UserDetails from User.
-Our code looks like:
+The requirements above present a unique challenge given how the `User` object is currently implemented.
+It is immutable, and therefore offers no setters for setting a user ID.
+To get around this, you're going to create a separate class for user details.

-UserDetails.java
+Add a class called `UserDetails` in the `org.amdocs.elearning.user.middle.user` package within `src/main/java`.
+Then add the following code to **UserDetails.java**.

 ```
+package org.amdocs.elearning.user.middle.user;

+import java.time.LocalDate;

 public class UserDetails {

     protected String firstName;